-No User ReviewsWrite a review

 Power & Run Time

-The Honda EB5000X's core is the 389 cc Honda iGX390 OHV 4-stroke engine, which runs on gasoline.
-With an output of 120/240V, it provides a running wattage of 4,500W and a peak wattage of 5,000W (and even up to 7,000 W thanks to the iAVR technology).
+Honda EB5000X runs on gasoline, powered by a 389 cc Honda iGX390 OHV 4-stroke engine, delivering 120/240V, boasting a running wattage of 4,500W alongside a starting wattage of 5,000W (and even up to 7,000 W thanks to the iAVR technology).

 Outlets